-Keeping your passwords saved is the fastest way to log in to a website, but many Chrome users reported issues with passwords.
-Regarding password saving issues, here are some problems that users reported:
+Keeping your passwords saved is the fastest way to log in to a website, and with issues arising, it becomes imperative that you fix things at the earliest.

-- Chrome asks to save password but doesn’t – Sometimes this problem can occur if your user account is corrupted.
-To fix the issue, simply create a new user account and the problem should be resolved.
+- Chrome asks to save password but doesn’t – Sometimes, this problem can occur if your user account is corrupted.
+To fix the issue, simply create a new user account, and the problem should be resolved.

-- Chrome won’t remember password for site – According to users, this problem can occur if password saving feature is disabled.
+- Chrome won’t remember password for site – According to users, this problem can occur if the password saving feature is disabled.
 To fix the problem, check your settings and make sure password saving is enabled.

 - Google Chrome won’t offer to save password, ask to save password, save my passwords anymore, let me save passwords – These are various issues that can occur in Chrome, but you should be able to solve most of them by using our solutions.

-- Create a new user account
+1. Create a new user account

 - Select Family & other people from the menu on the left.
 In the right pane click Add someone else to this PC button.